Cody Carpenter: As Ludrium and other contributions

 Carpenter also has composed music under the moniker Ludrium.
-His work as Ludrium leans more towards the broader genres of synthwave and synth-pop, although still retaining some of the progressive stylings of his solo works.
+His work as Ludrium leans more toward the broader genres of synthwave and synth-pop, although still retaining some of the progressive stylings of his solo works.

 In 2018, Carpenter released his first album as Ludrium titled Reflections on Lakeshore Records.
-He would follow up this album with 2019's Stargazer, released independently.
+He followed up this album with 2019's Stargazer, released independently.

-That same year, Carpenter would work with English composer Mark Day on Shadow Spirits Vol 1. 影なる霊魂, a chiptune soundtrack album to a videogame that does not exist.
+That same year, Carpenter worked with English composer Mark Day on Shadow Spirits Vol 1. 影なる霊魂, a chiptune soundtrack album of a video game that does not exist.

-Carpenter would perform backup keyboards for composer Vince DiCola in multiple live music performances in 2019 and 2018, playing music from DiCola's movie and videogame soundtracks.
-Carpenter has listed DiCola as one of his primary musical influences.
+Carpenter performed backup keyboards for composer Vince DiCola in multiple live music performances in 2019 and 2018, playing music from DiCola's movie and video game soundtracks.
+Carpenter listed DiCola as one of his primary musical influences.

-Carpenter has also contributed musically to many other artists' work in many different genres.